sirfredrick/accessible-minimalism/README.md

-# Accessible Minimalism Hugo Theme
+# Personal Version of Leon Stafford's Accessible Minimalism Hugo Theme

 Minimalist Hugo theme with a penchant for accessibility